jfallon9/thanksgiving-menu/README.md

 # Menu for Thanksgiving 2017

-For the upcoming Thanksgiving feast I have put together the following document describing the menu, and the propsed recipes we use to bring everything together for a fun and fabulous feast!
+For the upcoming Thanksgiving feast I have put together the following document describing the menu, and the proposed recipes we use to bring everything together for a fun and fabulous feast!
 I've divided it up into 3 sections; entrees, sides and desert.
 Recipes are listed, and Im thinking of trying out a dry brining method for the turkey breast instead of a traditional we brine, see the turkey section below for additional details and some links to articles describing the science behind brining, which is quite interesting.
 The desert section is a bit bare at the moment as I think Martha has many of these recipes lying around the house on paper and such.

 ## Entrees